April 6, 2022

 This is just one example of creating rich access control rules using simple expressions.
 You can learn more about Skyflow’s data governance features and policy expression language in our documentation.

-The improvements we’ve made to docs and policy control build off another recent announcement, the launch of Skyflow’s Quickstart Environment.
+The improvements we’ve made to docs and policy control build off the launch of Skyflow’s Quickstart Environment.
 If you don’t yet have access to Skyflow, the quickstart environment gives you an easy way to try out Skyflow’s APIs with a built-in data privacy vault seeded with sample data to help you get started.

 Once you’re up and running with the quickstart environment, you can use our API Postman collection, and quickstart guides to make your first API call within minutes.